 Cllr Tracey Skates (Chair) moved to Worminghall with her husband John and their two children in 2014, having lived in Haddenham for the previous 15 years.
 She is a financial controller for a company in Oxford and is also the treasurer for the Aylesbury Vale Child Contact Centre.
 In her spare time, she enjoys family life as well as reading, baking and enjoying the local surroundings.
 She joined the Parish Council in 2015 as she wanted to get involved in the community and was appointed Chair in 2016.

-Bryan Showell (vice chair) was born in 1946 and was educated and grew up in Billericay, Essex, before moving to Worminghall in 1977.
+Cllr Bryan Showell (Vice Chair) was born in 1946 and was educated and grew up in Billericay, Essex, before moving to Worminghall in 1977.
 He joined the BBC in 1965 as a sound trainee and in 1974 was promoted to location sound recordist.
 He left the BBC to work freelance in 1997 and retired 11 years later.
 His hobbies include keeping horses and shooting and he has been a member of the Parish Council for over 20 years.

 David Williamson has lived in Aylesbury with his wife Caroline and his two grown up boys for the last 11yrs.
-He has worked in the RAF for the last 34 yrs as an engineer and currently works as a Project Requirements Manager.
+He has recently retired from the RAF after 35 yrs as an engineer.
+In August he takes up post as a civil servant in International Defence Training.
 He is a keen reader, a very active match angler and has recently qualified as a Parish Clerk.
 David is currently studying to achieve his Certificate in Local Council Administration (CiLCA).